petalo/legal-markdown-js/docs/architecture/03_processing_pipeline.md

 Two services drive the pipeline at runtime:

-- `src/cli/service.ts` - `generateFormattedOutputWithOptions` performs the three
+- `src/cli/service.ts` - `generateFormattedOutputWithOptions` performs the four
   phases sequentially, ensuring HTML/PDF/Markdown/metadata artefacts come from a single remark pass and archiving reuses the processed content
-- `src/cli/interactive/service.ts` - the interactive CLI maps user selections to CLI options, builds the processing context, runs the remark phase once, then calls `generateAllFormats` with the resulting AST
+- `src/cli/interactive/service.ts` - the interactive CLI maps user selections to CLI options, builds the processing context, applies string transformations, runs the remark phase once, then calls `generateAllFormats` with the resulting AST

 Both services keep their existing single-format behaviour (plain remark output) for scenarios where only markdown is requested.